RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 ## Challenge Setup
 The challenge server consists of a Waterfall proxy, which is connected to a server running SpongeForge.
 The only installed mod on the server is the [OpenComputers](https://github.com/MightyPirates/OpenComputers) mod.

-The Waterfall proxy is also connected to a Queue server.
+The Waterfall proxy is also connected to a queue server.
 When we first connect to the proxy, we are moved to the queue server.
-After completing a simple parkour challenge (flyhacks ftw), we are moved to a SpongeForge server.
+After completing a simple parkour challenge (using [flyhacks](https://impactclient.net/) of course ;) ), we are moved to a SpongeForge server.
 Each SpongeForge server allows one player to connect at a time.

 ![](diagrams/png/half_diagram.png)

-We are provided with all required files to setup a local server.
+We are provided with all required files to set up a local server.
 This also includes source code for a custom "flag" plugin that runs on the SpongeForge server.

 ## Poking at the plugin
 The plugins code is fairly straight forward; A new command is registered that simply returns the flag.
 The only catch is that you need "\*" (operator) permissions to use it.